All financial institutions servicers want their homeowners to have a pleasant experience working with them.

 The Valon platform was built by was built by engineers from Facebook, Google, Instagram, and other programs with very user-friendly interfaces.
 They’ve made using it like picking up a touch screen cell phone.
 Even if it’s a model you’ve never used before, you can figure out how to navigate it with a few familiar taps or swipes.

 We connect the servicer and payment system through Plaid.
-It’s accessible to the borrower and easy to teach.
+It’s accessible to the homeowner and easy to teach.

-Your borrowers don’t have to dread being put on hold.
+Your homeowners don’t have to dread being put on hold.
 They can find their own answers.
 And you minimize churn by eliminating any confusion.

 Contact us for a short consultation about our partnerships with mortgage lenders.